amkessler/parsing-prickly-pdfs-ire2024/README.md

 ## https://shorturl.at/ZSc9y

-Resources and worksheet adapted largely intact from a NICAR presentation by Jacob Fenton and Jeremy Singer-Vine.
+Resources and worksheet adapted from the excellent NICAR presentation by Jacob Fenton and Jeremy Singer-Vine.

 ## What We'll Cover